2E0PGS/nagios-plugin-minecraft/README.md

 # Nagios Plugin Minecraft

 A plugin for monitoring Minecraft servers.

-Tested with LibreNMS.
+Graphs response time and player counts, tested on LibreNMS.

 ## check_minecraft